sichkar-valentyn/Image_processing_in_Python/README.md

 * The study of Neural Networks for Computer Vision in autonomous vehicles and robotics is put in separate repository and is available here: https://github.com/sichkar-valentyn/Neural_Networks_for_Computer_Vision

-* The research of Machine Learning algorithms and techniques in Python is put in separate repository and is available here: https://github.com/sichkar-valentyn/Machine_Learning_in_Python
+* The research on Machine Learning algorithms and techniques in Python is put in separate repository and is available here: https://github.com/sichkar-valentyn/Machine_Learning_in_Python

 ## Description
 Image processing.
 Getting data from images in form of matrix with numbers, slicing them into color channels, applying filtering.
 Code examples with a lot of comments.